magillus/dart_dime/dime/README.md

   addSingle<TitleService>(MyTitleService(), tag: "home-title");
 ```

-#### Creator on-demand getion, it uses type of Creator
+#### Creator on-demand injection, it uses type of Creator

-This is creator - which will create an object at time of getion.
+This is creator - which will create an object at time of injection.
 ```dart
 typedef Creator<T> = T Function(String tag);
 ```